API Configuration Guide

 Configuration

 There are a lot of configuration settings in VinylDNS.
 So much so that it may seem overwhelming to configure vinyldns to your environment.
 This document describes the configuration settings, highlighting the settings you are most likely to change.
-All of the configuration settings are captured at the end.
+All the configuration settings are captured at the end.

 It is important to note that the api and portal have different configuration.
 We will review the configuration for each separately.